 - 686. With regard to the social and economic costs of the full closure, the quantifiable social and economic costs were acknowledged in the decision documents.
 There is evidence on the record that the economic costs to EU vessels were GBP 41.2 million per annum (although these costs were based on revenue not profit), as well as additional economic costs to the Danish fishmeal and fish oil processing industry.
-However, the adverse impacts on the economic interests of the EU fishing industry were in effect discounted on the basis of the argument that EU vessels could either fish for other species or fish for sandeel in EU waters.
+However, the consideration of the adverse impacts on the economic interests of the EU fishing industry was influenced by the argument that EU vessels could either fish for other species or fish for sandeel in EU waters.
 There is some, but limited, evidence on the record that EU vessels could indeed fish for other species or in other areas such that this was a relevant factor to be weighed in applying the principle of proportionality.
 The decision-maker concluded, after having considered the impact on the industry, that the measure was proportionate.
-1493 - 687.
+1492 - 687.
 The Arbitration Tribunal notes, however, that there is no evidence on the record that the rights and interests of the European Union during the adjustment period were specifically considered by the decision-maker, as compared to the economic interests of the sandeel fishing and processing industries of the European Union.
-There was also no consideration given to whether there was a sufficiently compelling urgency such that the value of stability and the rights of the Parties during the adjustment period and enshrined in the TCA should yield to another consideration.
+There was also no consideration given to whether there was a sufficiently compelling urgency such that, when weighed with other relevant factors, including the rights and interests of the Parties during the adjustment period and enshrined in the TCA, the sandeel fishing prohibition meets the relevant standard.
 The Arbitration Tribunal understands that the Ministerial Submission referred to the views of Birdlife International that there "is an urgent need to build resilience" in seabird populations.
-1494 However, the record does not show any analysis as to why the matter was so urgent that it required action during the adjustment period.
+However, the record does not show any analysis as to why the matter was so urgent that it required action during the adjustment period.
 This is not to say the rights of the European Union during the adjustment period should have primacy.
 Indeed, they should be weighed in light of the regulatory autonomy of a Party to adopt fisheries management measures in accordance with the requirements of the TCA.
 However, the failure to take into consideration the rights and interests of the European Union during the adjustment period is a factor that calls into question whether regard was had to the principle of applying a proportionate measure.